piranna/piranna.github.io/pages/hire-me.md

 - Company has something that makes it different from the other ones, and makes it to not be "just another one".
-It can be anything, like a really interesting and unique project, exceptional perks, being a boost in my career, incentivate workers initiative and personal side projects, a lot of paid holidays, being able to work with and learn from a known and prestigious person...
-Anything that differenciates itself, and if having several alternatives with equal conditions, could make me choice to join it instead of any of its competitors.
+It can be anything, like a really interesting and unique project, exceptional perks, being a boost in my career, incentive workers initiative and personal side projects, a lot of paid holidays, being able to work with and learn from a known and prestigious person...
+Anything that differentiates itself, and if having several alternatives with equal conditions, could make me choice to join it instead of any of its competitors.
 - Makes a difference, both for my career and to make the world a better place.
-- A responsability position with decision on projects and company future, and with real posibilities to improve both of them, also in ways not directly job related but also oriented to work conditions and the company itself.
+- A responsibility position with decision on projects and company future, and with real possibilities to improve both of them, also in ways not directly job related but also oriented to work conditions and the company itself.
 - Travel frequently.
 I'm a *travel junkie*, so although I understand the concerns of others, for me it's a plus, so the more the merrier.
 If it's for assistance to conferences, double score :-)

 By the way, this points are a common factor of *the big guys*, like Google, Apple, Microsoft, Amazon...
-Salaries, laboral conditions, prestige and the kind of projects they work with, give them a *fast past* in my priorities list, and you can get into it too if your offer seems to me as interesting as theirs
+Salaries, labor conditions, prestige and the kind of projects they work with, give them a *fast past* in my priorities list, and you can get into it too if your offer seems to me as interesting as theirs